 - pickled jalapenos

-Bring to a low simmer.
+- Bring to a low simmer.
 Taste for seasoning.
 This is when I'll add a little more chili powder or salt and pepper if needed.
 Reduce the heat to low.
-Simmer for about 2 1/2 hours until the meat is tender.
+Simmer for about 2 ½ hours until the meat is tender covering when the chili thickens after about 1 ½ hours or so.
 Periodically check for seasoning.

 - corn chips